minerbadd/MUSE/data/muse/Mining MUSE.md

 The next step is putting together those parts to craft what you'll need to start:

-- Craft a pocket computer with an ender modem on top.
+- Craft the pocket computer with an ender modem on top.
+- (This will be an Advanced Ender Pocket Computer.)
 - Craft a turtle with an ender modem on either the left or right side.
 - Craft a pick axe on the side opposite the modem on that turtle.
 - (This will be an Advanced Ender Mining Turtle)